Page Dazzle: Patent Leaf Gilding

 All Skill Levels Welcome

-A pdf with thorough instructions will be sent to enrolled students before the conference.
+A pdf with thorough instructions is provided to students.

 • Various tools to use with polymer fluid (watery PVA):